SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

 - [Executable Example](#executable-example)

-This ABAP cheat sheet briefly touches on the terms ABAP Cloud and classic ABAP to set the context for [ABAP for Cloud Development](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_for_cloud_dev_glosry.htm).
+This ABAP cheat sheet briefly touches on the terms ABAP Cloud and classic ABAP to get an idea about [ABAP for Cloud Development](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_for_cloud_dev_glosry.htm).
 It provides references to more detailed information on the topic.

 # Terms